etav/etav.github.io-src/content/projects/Naive_Bayes_Spam_Message_Classifier.md

     The probability of an individual not having HIV given getting a positive test result is: 0.774703557312

 That's it!
-We've just demonstrated how to calculate Bayes theorem from scrath.
+We've just demonstrated how to calculate Bayes theorem from scratch.
 In our toy example we showed that if an individual gets a positive test result the probability this individual has HIV is 22.5% and 77.5% that they do not have HIV.
 We can check the validity of our results by summing the probability of both cases:

 ```python